-Sihanoukville, Kampot and Kep are three nearby cities on the southern coast of Cambodia that cater to different types of travelers.
+Sihanoukville, Kampot, and Kep are three neighboring cities on the southern coast of Cambodia that cater to different types of travelers.
 If you’re more of a party animal and enjoy a younger backpacker vibe, bounce over to Sihanoukville.
 If you like a greener and relaxed environment, Kampot is a great choice.
 Finally, there’s Kep, a mellow province that combines the best of the latest with a bonus: seafood!

 We bought a bus ticket straight to Sihanoukville center, but that didn’t happen.
 We were dropped off at a random gas station, with a horde of tuk-tuk drivers expecting us.
 As the bus stopped, most of them reached for the luggage compartment below, while others stepped on the bus and started shouting:

 – Sihanoukville!
 Exit here.
 Exit!

 A bit confused and concerned to see our backpacks being taken away, we got off the bus along with all the other tourists, while the remaining locals in the bus laughed.
 As soon as all foreigners got off, the bus left straight to Sihanoukville.

 There we were, stuck in an odd gas station with no other choice but to haggle a tuk-tuk ride to Sihanoukville.
 Everyone was furious and the negotiation process got a little bit heated.
 We ended up splitting a tuk-tuk with two Swedish girls and paid $4 each for what ended up being an 8-minute ride.

 Another transport scheme, just like the one at the Poipet border.
 Oh, Cambodia…

 At Sihanoukville, we stayed in Zana Beach Guesthouse for $12 the room, not the cheapest but quite nice and an 8-minute walk from Serendipity beach.